awsdocs/amazon-ecs-developer-guide/doc_source/ecs-agent-config.md

 + `ECS_ENGINE_AUTH_TYPE=docker`: `{"https://index.docker.io/v1/":{"username":"my_name","password":"my_password","email":"email@example.com"}}`
 Default value on Linux: Null
 Default value on Windows: Null
 Required for private registry authentication\.
 If `ECS_ENGINE_AUTH_TYPE=dockercfg`, then the `ECS_ENGINE_AUTH_DATA` value should be the contents of a Docker configuration file \(`~/.dockercfg` or `~/.docker/config.json`\) created by running docker login\.
-If `ECS_ENGINE_AUTH_TYPE=docker`, then the `ECS_ENGINE_AUTH_DATA` value should be a JSON representation of the registry server to authenticate against, as well as the authentication parameters required by that registry \(such as user name, password, and email address for that account\)\.
+If `ECS_ENGINE_AUTH_TYPE=docker`, then the `ECS_ENGINE_AUTH_DATA` value should be a JSON representation of the registry server to authenticate against, as well as the authentication parameters required by that registry such as user name, password, and email address for that account\.
 For more information, see [Authentication Formats](private-auth-container-instances.md#docker-auth-formats)\.

 `AWS_DEFAULT_REGION`
 Example values: `us-east-1`
-Default value on Linux: Taken from EC2 instance metadata\.
+Default value on Linux: Taken from Amazon EC2 instance metadata\.
-Default value on Windows: Taken from EC2 instance metadata\.
+Default value on Windows: Taken from Amazon EC2 instance metadata\.
 The region to be used in API requests as well as to infer the correct backend host\.

 `AWS_ACCESS_KEY_ID`
 Example values: `AKIAIOSFODNN7EXAMPLE`
-Default value on Linux: Taken from EC2 instance metadata\.
+Default value on Linux: Taken from Amazon EC2 instance metadata\.
-Default value on Windows: Taken from EC2 instance metadata\.
+Default value on Windows: Taken from Amazon EC2 instance metadata\.
 The [access key](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html) used by the agent for all calls\.

 `AWS_SECRET_ACCESS_KEY`
 Example values: `wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY`
-Default value on Linux: Taken from EC2 instance metadata\.
+Default value on Linux: Taken from Amazon EC2 instance metadata\.
-Default value on Windows: Taken from EC2 instance metadata\.
+Default value on Windows: Taken from Amazon EC2 instance metadata\.
 The [secret key](https://docs.aws.amazon.com/general/latest/gr/aws-security-credentials.html) used by the agent for all calls\.

 `AWS_SESSION_TOKEN`
-Default value on Linux: Taken from EC2 instance metadata\.
+Default value on Linux: Taken from Amazon EC2 instance metadata\.
-Default value on Windows: Taken from EC2 instance metadata\.
+Default value on Windows: Taken from Amazon EC2 instance metadata\.
 The [session token](https://docs.aws.amazon.com/STS/latest/UsingSTS/Welcome.html) used for temporary credentials\.

 `DOCKER_HOST`